azure10h/PFSMC/README.md

-My Title
+PFSMC - Package Documentation
 ================

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-This documentation gives an illustration of how to use the `PFSMC` R package to detect change points in data generating process based on an update rule and sequential Monte-Carlo algorithm \[see
+This documentation gives an illustration of how to use the `PFSMC` R package to detect change points in data generating process based on an update rule and sequential Monte-Carlo algorithm (see Ding, Zhou, and Tarokh 2018).
-@ding2018asymptotically\].
 Our goal is to achieve an asymptotic oracle score instead of false alarm or location accuracy.
 In this package, we focus on dealing with online data that comes sequentially with abrupt changes in their underlying distribution.
 We will first introduce the motivation of developing the underlying algorithms and illustrate how the prediction process works.
 Then we will show how to install the package from github and do related simulations.
 At last we will demonstrate several examples using the embeded functions.

 # Introduction